-Unusual Places To Eat: Dinner In the Sky
+Unusual Restaurants: Dinner In the Sky

-Waldorf Astoria and the First Dinner In the Sky
+Waldorf Astoria and the First Dinner in the Sky

 Ironworkers have often eaten lunch while sitting on top of their work in skyscapers in New York and New Jersey.
 We see scenes of such lunches in films and TV shows and even commercials advertising better lunch food products and thermos bottles.

 Today, a Belgian company sponsors fancy dinners in the sky at long formal tables held about 150 feet or 50 meters in the air by a crane.
 The experience is a bit like fine dining on a Ferris wheel or roller coaster.

 The high rise Waldorf Astoria Hotel in New York City was built in part by such ironworkers and as a publicity stunt, the hotel featured a couple eating a gourmet dinner while hoisted up into the sky with their table, chairs, waiter, and Matre 'D.

 It is true that flagpole sitting was a popular "sport" among male college students in the 1920s - along with gold fish swallowing and telephone boot stuffing (with people).
 However, thus far, no reports have come in about any of the pole sitters eating while perched atop a flag pole.
 The Waldorf Astoria is the first to sponsor a meal where Superman would fly by if he wished to do so.

 Tribute to NYC Ironworkers and Their Lunch In the SkyClick thumbnail to view full-size

 The intriguing historical sculpture above is an image of 11 ironworkers from the 1030s and The Great Depression Era.
 The men are eating lunch as the models were doing in a 1932 photograph that is now in the Betman Archives (see photos above).